lokeshgumma/User-Management-Dashboard/README.md

 Steps to Run the Project

-Clone the repository:
+**Clone the repository:**

-git clone [Your GitHub Repository URL]
+1.git clone [Your GitHub Repository URL]

-Navigate to the project directory:
+2.Navigate to the project directory:

 cd user-management-dashboard